LaneCeea/parallel-a-star/README.md

-This project is aimed for Linux environment.
+This project is aimed for Linux and macOS environment.

 ***